 Flexible Fuel Vehicles

 Flexible fuel vehicles (FFVs) have an internal combustion engine and are capable of operating on gasoline, E85 (a gasoline-ethanol blend containing 51% to 83% ethanol, depending on geography and season), or a mixture of the two.
-According to IHS Polk, there are more than 17.4 million FFVs on U.S. roads today.
-However, many flex fuel vehicle owners don't realize their car is an FFV and that they have a choice of fuels.
+According to Polk, there are more than 17.4 million FFVs on U.S. roads today.
+However, many flexible fuel vehicle owners don't realize their car is an FFV and that they have a choice of fuels.

-Flexible fuel vehicles are considered alternative fuel vehicles (AFVs) under the Energy Policy Act of 1992.
+For fleets that have to comply with federal acquisition regulations, flexible fuel vehicles are considered alternative fuel vehicles (AFVs) under the Energy Policy Act of 1992.

 How Flex Fuel Vehicles Work